Frequently Asked Questions

 Does FIS have a GDPR Compliance program?

 - Yes.
-FIS has undertaken an enterprise-wide review and we are updating our processes and procedures to be fully compliant with GDPR by the effective date.
+FIS has undertaken an enterprise-wide review and has implemented processes and procedures designed to be compliant with the GDPR.

 Does FIS have a Data Protection Officer?